SNodeC/snode.c/docs/ai/openai/codex/a1-1-conversation-domain.md

 identity-specific future-open-enum occurrences.
 Every non-applicable case has an exact schema reason.

+At final closure the indexed corpus contains 3,714 records: 1,415 positive and 2,299 negative.
+The independent surface-wide coverage report records 15,766 rejected required-field removals, 15,701 rejected wrong-type mutations, 65 explicitly unconstrained wrong-type exclusions, and 13,452 accepted optional-field omissions.
+The A1.1 operation production corpus contributes 1,166 result records (403 positive and 763 negative), while the notification production corpus contributes 798 records (161 positive and 637 negative).
+These counts are projections of the one indexed fixture corpus, not duplicate fixture authorities.

 ## Dependency-closed implementation batches

 Commit 1 freezes four implementation batches for Commits 2 through 5: